VHP4Safety/vhp4safety-docs-MkDocs/README.md

 ```

 ## Build locally
-To build the site locally run from the project root in the Terminal:
+To update all content, get external content and build the site locally run from the project root in the Terminal:

 ```
-make metadata && make html
+make externals && make metadata && make html
 ```

 To load the locally build docs, open the file `index.html` in `./html`